N.Korea conducts ninth missile test of the year ahead of S.Korea election | Science-Environment

 - North Korea

-North Korea fired a ballistic missile toward the sea to the east of the Korean peninsula on Saturday, militaries in the region said, an apparent test just days before the South's presidential election.
-South Korea's Joint Chiefs of Staff said it detected the launch of one ballistic missile, and the office of Japan's Prime Minister Fumio Kishida also said it was a suspected ballistic missile.
+North Korea conducted its ninth weapons test of the year on Saturday, firing a suspected ballistic missile toward the sea to the east of the Korean peninsula just days before South Korea's presidential election.

-U.S. Indo-Pacific Command said it condemns North Korea's ballistic missile launch, calling on the reclusive regime to refrain from further destabilising acts.
-The launch was the ninth this year.
-The last was on Feb.
-27 when North Korea said it tested systems for a reconnaissance satellite.
+The launch drew condemnation from governments in the United States, South Korea, and Japan, which fear the North is preparing to conduct a major weapons test in coming months.
+With denuclearisation talks stalled, North Korea conducted a record number of missile launches in January, and after a pause for most of February, resumed tests with a launch on Feb.
+27.

+It appears to be preparing to launch a spy satellite in the near future, and has suggested it could resume testing of nuclear weapons or its longest range intercontinental ballistic missiles (ICBMs) for the first time since 2017.
+"The significant pace at which North Korea is developing its missile-launching technology is not something our country and the surrounding regions can overlook," Japan's Defense Minister Nobuo Kishi said after the latest launch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)